-Last week we began our discussion on insurance premium audits and how your restoration company can prepare for them.
+Last week we began discussing insurance premium audits and how your restoration company can prepare for them.
 (You can find the full blog post here.)

-This week we want to talk about what your company can do to save money on the audit, avoid any premium increases, and answer your most common questions.
+This week we want to discuss what your company can do to save money on the audit, avoid any premium increases, and answer your most common questions.

-There are several ways you can save on premium dollars depending on your restoration company’s operations and insurance coverages.
+You can save on premium dollars in several ways depending on your restoration company's operations and insurance coverage; you can save on premium dollars in several ways.
 (Not all of the following may apply to your company.)

 2. EMPLOYEE TIPS – In certain states, tips declared by employees may be excluded from their gross payroll only if separately identified.

-4. CERTIFICATES OF INSURANCE – Have certificates available for the audit (at your premises or your accountant’s) to ensure that you aren’t billed for an extra premium unnecessarily.
+4. CERTIFICATES OF INSURANCE – Have certificates available for the audit (at your premises or your accountant's) to ensure you aren't unnecessarily billed for an extra premium.

 Certificates must cover the period when the subcontractor worked for you (this may require Certificates covering two different policy terms for the subcontractor in some cases).
 Also, the subcontractor must carry the same liability limits as your policy.
-For example – if you carry general liability limits of $ 1,000,000 per occurrence & $2,000,000 per aggregate your subcontractor will need those same amounts of liability coverage.
-If the subcontractor has employees, they must also carry the statutory limits for workers compensation coverage.
+For example – if you take general liability limits of $ 1,000,000 per occurrence & $2,000,000 per aggregate, your subcontractor will need those exact amounts of liability coverage.
+If the subcontractor has employees, they must also carry the statutory limits for workers' compensation coverage.

 Q: Why is an audit necessary?

-A: To calculate the exact amount of premium that you must be charged.
-Actual exposures and operations are determined by an audit.
-After they are compared with initial estimates and later endorsements, an adjustment to premium is made via the Statement of Audit.
+A: To calculate the amount of premium you must be charged.
+An audit determines actual exposures and operations.
+After comparing them with initial estimates and later endorsements, a premium adjustment is made via the Statement of Audit.